Crab Defense (boxing style): History

-In the 1920's and 30's boxers such as Paulino Uzcudun were known for using the cross-armed guard, while Max Schmeling used both the cross-armed guard and the Philly Shell or Michigan Defense.
-In the 1930's and 40's fighters like Max Baer were also known to use the cross-armed guard.
-In the 1938 short film Fisticuffs by Pete Smith, Baer, playing himself, also depicts the Philly Shell or Michigan Defense in the same way it is used in modern times, displaying the typical guard, shoulder block, shoulder roll, cross block, punch catch and hook cover nearly identical to modern boxers using this style.
-During this same time boxers like Pennsylvania native Charley Burley also used the Philly Shell style.
+In the 1920s and ‘30s boxers such as Paulino Uzcudun were known for using the cross-armed guard, while Max Schmeling used both the cross-armed guard and the Philly shell or Michigan defense.
+In the 1930s and ‘40s some fighters (for example Max Baer) were also known to use the cross-armed guard.
+In the 1938 short film Fisticuffs by Pete Smith, Baer, playing himself, also depicts the Philly shell or Michigan defense in the same way it is used in modern times, displaying the typical guard, shoulder block, shoulder roll, cross block, punch catch and hook cover nearly identical to modern boxers using this style.
+During this same time some boxers such as Pennsylvania native Charley Burley also used the Philly Shell style.

-In the 1940's to the 1960's Archie Moore's style relied heavily on the crab style of boxing, which includes the cross-armed guard, and the Philly Shell or Michigan Defense.
-During this same time boxers like Sugar Ray Robinson used the Michigan Defense.
-Philadelphia native George Benton used the Philly Shell style throughout his career from the 1940's through the 1960's, and Gene Fulmer used the reverse cross-arm guard in the 50's and 60's.
+In the 1940s-60s Archie Moore's style relied heavily on the crab style of boxing, which includes the cross-armed guard, and the Philly shell or Michigan defense.
+During this same time boxers such as Sugar Ray Robinson used the Michigan defense.
+Philadelphia native George Benton used the Philly shell style throughout his career from the 1940s through the 1960s, and Gene Fulmer used the reverse cross-arm guard in the 1950s and ‘60s.

-From the 1960's through the 1980's boxers such as Ken Norton were noted for the cross-armed defense.
-During that same time Philadelphia boxer Joe Frazier was able to seamlessly transition between different guards, but often used the cross-armed guard and the Philly Shell.
+From the 1960s through the 1980s boxers such as Ken Norton were noted for the cross-armed defense.
+During that same time Philadelphia boxer Joe Frazier was able to seamlessly transition between different guards, but often used the cross-armed guard and the Philly shell.

-In the 1980's and 1990's George Foreman used the cross-armed guard in his comeback.
-During that same period boxers like Pernell Whitaker used the Philly Shell, while fighters like Roger Mayweather used the Michigan Defense.
+In the 1980s and 1990s George Foreman used the cross-armed guard in his comeback.
+During that same period, some boxers (such as Pernell Whitaker) used the Philly Shell, while others such as Roger Mayweather used the Michigan defense.

-Between the 1980's and 2000's Tim Witherspoon would switch between the Philly Shell and the cross-armed guard.
-While from the 1990's to the 2010's boxers like Floyd Mayweather Jr. and James Toney used the Michigan Defense.
+Between the 1980s and 2000s Tim Witherspoon would switch between the Philly shell and the cross-armed guard.
+While from the 1990s to the 2010s boxers such as Floyd Mayweather Jr. and James Toney used the Michigan defense.